 Formal and legal budgetary control is based upon nine major classes of disbursements known as functions, not by fund.
 These nine functions are: public safety, public works, health and social services, culture and recreation, community and economic development, general government, debt service, capital projects, and business type activities.
 Function disbursements required to be budgeted include disbursements for the General Fund, Special Revenue Funds, Debt Service Fund, Capital Projects Funds and Proprietary Funds.
 Although the budget document presents function disbursements by fund, the legal level of control is at the aggregated function level, not by fund.
-During the year, one budget amendment increased budgeted disbursements by \$725,050.00.
+During the year, one budget amendment increased budgeted disbursements by \$199,466.00.
 The budget amendments are reflected in the final budgeted amounts.

-During the year ended June 30, 2022, disbursements exceeded amounts budgeted in the community and economic development function.
+During the year ended June 30, 2023, no disbursements exceeded amounts budgeted in any function.